beyarkay/masters-thesis/02_background.md

 ## Artificial Neural Networks

-Artificial Neural Networks (ANNs, also known as multi-layer perceptrons or MLPs) are a form of machine learning that started with the development of the perceptron by @Rosenblatt1963PRINCIPLESON and was itself inspired by
+Artificial Neural Networks (ANNs) are a form of machine learning that started with the development of the perceptron [@Rosenblatt1963PRINCIPLESON], which itself was inspired by work done by @McCulloch2021ALC.
-@McCulloch2021ALC.

 This section will first describe the perceptron in subsection
 \ref{perceptrons}.
 Then neural networks will be covered in subsection
 \ref{neural-networks}.
 A mathematical description of how the weights and biases are tuned via gradient descent is given in subsection \ref{gradient-descent}.
 The method by which backpropogation allows for the efficient calculation of the gradients within a neural network is described in subsection
 \ref{backpropogation}, and some details about the loss function used for